CONTACT US NOW | (925) 932-0201

-I have worked with many people over the past twenty years who have been hurt and belittled in their childhoods and adolescence; who have suffered various indignities and been shamed.
-I have worked with folks from all walks of life and vastly different life experiences.
-I have seen people do amazing things and accomplish much.
+We have worked with many people over the past twenty years who have been hurt and belittled in their childhoods and adolescence; who have suffered various indignities and been shamed.
+We have worked with folks from all walks of life and vastly different life experiences.
+We have seen people do amazing things and accomplish much.
 But what is so striking about the women who are partners of sex addicts that we now work with is how incredibly painful and wounded they all feel when the person that they trusted most in this world betrays them.

 When a human being enters into a serious committed relationship, it is done with hope, trust, and a deep sense of belonging.
 We come together with love and joy in our togetherness.
 We make overt and covert promises to one another and to ourselves.
 Such relationships grow and mature over time.
 As we open our hearts and minds to someone else we must believe in them and their word and commitment.
 We trust the other just as we trust ourselves.
 And we believe our partner feels the same.

 In short we expect reciprocity.
 When we discover we have been lied to and manipulated we try hard to not believe it because it is so very painful.
 Our self esteem plummets; we second and third guess ourselves.
 We assume all manner of self-blame as well as fight the reality of our situation.
 The devastation and sense of loss of the betrayed is overwhelming.
 It is a scary place to be.